- University Bulletin

 - For Computer Science students: All 400-level GAME courses count as Supporting and Related Areas courses.

-- For Software Engineering or Computer Engineering or Electrical Engineering students: GAME 450 and GAME 480 count as Technical Elective courses.
+- For Software Engineering or Computer Engineering students: GAME 450 and GAME 480 count as Technical Elective courses.